Skip to content

 • Sleep – if you struggle to sleep on planes, then this is your chance to for a rest before continuing your journey

-• Explore the local area – if your stopover gives you enough time, why not leave the airport and check out the city
+• Explore the local area – if your layover gives you enough time, why not leave the airport and check out the city

 More travel tips on A World Over

 Let me know in the comments if my advice has been helpful.
-Also, what have your experiences of connecting flights been like?
+What have your experiences of connecting flights been like?

 1. Hi Jill.
 Thanks for the feedback.
 I’ve updated the article to include a link to a site listing all member states.
 Here’s the link: https://schengen.news/ head to the ‘Member states’ tab to see the countries.
 France and Portugal are part of the Schengen Zone.
 Safe travels.